Killinskillz69/Nineteen69-paystring.crypto.com-/R&D.md

 * [Ethereum research gitter Channel](https://gitter.im/ethereum/research).

 Many research topics are related to improving scalability, but other research topics and categories are available at the [Ethereum research Discourse forum](https://ethresear.ch/), and there are others that improve scalability but also improve other properties, e.g. security, decentralization, and transparency.

+Also if you're more of a visual learner then this may help: https://github.com/vbuterin/diagrams, although it is not very organized or complete.